 The most optimistic scenario (low immune escape, high booster efficacy, Fig. 2b) is projected to lead to peak daily hospital admissions around 60% as high as the peak in January 2021 in England (median peak of 2410 daily admissions, 95% projection interval peak of 1760-3570 daily admissions, compared to 3,800 in January 2021).
 The most pessimistic scenario is projected to peak at approximately twice the height (7190 [5230-10,040] daily admissions) of the January 2021 peak.
-The other two scenarios project peaks in hospital admissions between these two extremes, at 4350 (3160-6190) for the low immune escape, low booster efficacy scenario.
+The other two scenarios project peaks in hospital admissions between these two extremes, at 4350 (3160-6190) for the low immune escape, low booster efficacy scenario and 4500 (3280-6540) for the high immune escape, high booster efficacy scenario.

 We carry forward the most optimistic (low immune escape, high booster efficacy) and most pessimistic (high immune escape, low booster efficacy) scenarios to explore the effect of implementing control measures in addition to the face covering policy in effect from 30th November 2021 (Fig. 3).
-Each roadmap step control measure scenario returns mobility rates to the levels recorded in Google Community mobility data during the equivalent control measure in early 2021, although when modelling roadmap step 2, we assume workplace mobility will remain at the lower level associated with "Plan B" (Fig. 3).
+Each roadmap step control measure scenario returns mobility rates to the levels recorded in Google Community mobility data during the equivalent control measure in early 2021, although when modelling roadmap step 2, we assume workplace mobility will remain at the lower level associated with "Plan B" (Fig. 3a).